Mathematics Education (MTED)

 Pre-requisites: junior standing.

 Focuses on the relationship between classroom assessment and mathematics learning through readings, discussion, and practice-based methods.
 Addresses the forms and purposes of assessment in the mathematics classroom including the alignment of assessment to mathematics instruction, use of multiple sources of assessment information as evidence of learning, students’ roles in assessment, and reflecting on effective methods.
-Students will use assessment to evaluate the effectiveness of lessons.
+Students use assessment to evaluate the effectiveness of lessons.

 MTED 429.
 TOPICS IN MATHEMATICS EDUCATION.
 1-3 Credits.

 Notes: May be repeated for credit with different topics (specified in the section title).
-May be stacked with MTED 529.

 Pre-requisites: junior standing.

-This course includes topics regarding the teaching and learning of mathematics selected depending on the interest of the class and instructor.
+Includes topics regarding the teaching and learning of mathematics selected depending on the interest of the class and instructor.
 Possible topics may include (but are not limited to): history and culture of mathematics, history of mathematics education, systems theory and learning, and equity.

 MTED 476.
 MATHEMATICAL PROGRESSIONS.
-3 Credits.
+4 Credits.

 Notes: may be repeated for credit.